Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ### Triggering Callbacks via Props

-This section is the migragation reference for tests that access props and:
+This section is the migration reference for tests that access props and:

 - call raw event handlers (`onClick`, `onFocus`, etc)
 - custom component callbacks